-Recommendations Class ^a Level ^b Ref. ^c CRT should be considered all-cause mortality in patie chronic HF, QRS ≥ 120 m ≤ 35% who remain in NY class III/ambulatory class I least 3 months of optimal pharmacological therapy v expected to survive at lea good functional status, pr biventricular pacing as clo to 100% can be achieved. ents with is and LVEF HA functional V despite at who are st 1 year with ovided that lla в 330, 331 AV junction ablation shou considered in case of inco biventricular pacing. lla в 332, 333
+Recommendations Class a Levelb Ref. c CRT should be considered to reduce all-cause mortality in patients with chronic HF, QRS ≥ 120 ms and LVEF ≤ 35% who remain in NYHA functional class III/ambulatory class IV despite at least 3 months of optimal pharmacological therapy who are expected to survive at least 1 year with good functional status, provided that biventricular pacing as close as possible to 100% can be achieved. lla В 330, 331 AV junction ablation should be considered in case of incomplete biventricular pacing. lla В 332, 333

-$AV=atrio-ventricular;\, CRT=cardiac resynchronization therapy;\, HF=heart failure; LVEF=left ventricular ejection fraction; ms=milliseconds; NYHA=New York Heart Association.$
+AV = atrio-ventricular; CRT = cardiac resynchronization therapy; HF = heart failure; LVEF = left ventricular ejection fraction; ms = milliseconds; NYHA = New York Heart Association.

-For patients in sinus rhythm, recommendations are provided in relation to LBBB vs. non-LBBB morphology and also regarding QRS duration $(120-150 \text{ ms vs.} > 150 \text{ ms})^{10}$ (Table A in this section).
+For patients in sinus rhythm, recommendations are provided in relation to LBBB vs. non-LBBB morphology and also regarding QRS duration (120-150 ms vs. >150 ms) (Table A in this section).
 For patients with AF, recommendations are provided in Table B in this section.

-Two large RCTs [the Comparison of Medical Therapy, Pacing, and Defibrillation in Heart failure (COMPANION) Trial313 and the Cardiac Resynchronization - Heart Failure (CARE-HF) Trial314] in patients with moderate to severe (class III-IV) HF and in sinus rhythm have shown that CRT reduces morbidity and mortality in this population.
+Two large RCTs [the Comparison of Medical Therapy, Pacing, and Defibrillation in Heart failure (COMPANION) Trial and the Cardiac Resynchronization - Heart Failure (CARE-HF) Trial] in patients with moderate to severe (class III-IV) HF and in sinus rhythm have shown that CRT reduces morbidity and mortality in this population.

-COMPANION enrolled HFrEF patients with a QRS duration \geq 120 ms. When compared with patients on optimal medical therapy alone, a trend in the reduction of all-cause mortality was observed with a CRT pacemaker (CRT-P) [HR 0.76 (95% CI 0.58, 1.01), P = 0.059] and a 36% reduction was seen with a CRT-D [HR 0.64 (95% CI 0.48, 0.86), P = 0.003].
+COMPANION enrolled HFrEF patients with a QRS duration $\geq$ 120 ms. When compared with patients on optimal medical therapy alone, a trend in the reduction of all-cause mortality was observed with a CRT pacemaker (CRT-P) [HR 0.76 (95% CI 0.58, 1.01), P=0.059] and a 36% reduction was seen with a CRT-D [HR 0.64 (95% CI 0.48, 0.86), P=0.003].
 CRT-D, but not CRT-P, reduced the rate of SCD in this study.